armollura/github-demo/README.md

 # GitHub Demo Repo
-This is a demo of how to use GitHub
+This is a demo of how to use Git

+This is new line.